nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

    The agent issues a sequence of API calls; for single-turn agents, it outputs reasoning followed by a batch of CLI commands.
 For multi-turn agents, it alternates reasoning traces and API calls.

 4. **Reasoning Trajectory Export**
-   After execution completes (agent signals “task done” or after a predefined command budget), NetConfBench captures the entire reasoning log:
+   After execution completes (agent signals "task done" or after a predefined command budget), NetConfBench captures the entire reasoning log:
-   - For single-turn: the reasoning paragraph embedded in the LLM’s output.
+   - For single-turn: the reasoning paragraph embedded in the LLM's output.
    - For ReAct: an auxiliary summarization LLM condenses the interleaved reasoning and actions into a single coherent trace.

 5. **Final Configuration Export**